 If your landlord attempts to evict you despite these protections, Open Door Legal can defend you.
 Note: if you are served with a summons and complaint, you should seek out help immediately, as you only have 5 business days to file an answer.

 Rental assistance is available for those who owe back rent due to COVID.
-San Francisco residents have access to both the California statewide program and a San Francisco-specific program.
-You or your landlord can apply for the state program and get 80% of back rent from April 2020 to March 2021 paid by the state.
-In exchange, the landlord will waive any remaining rent owed.
-If your landlord chooses not to participate, you can apply on your own and get 25% of rent between those same months.
-San Francisco’s program can cover rent for up to 6 months for the months of April 2021 onward, but is being prioritized for certain populations.
-San Francisco’s program is also available for those who live in public housing.
+San Francisco residents have access to both the California statewide program and a San Francisco specific program.
+With the recent passage of state law AB 832, eligible households approved for the California program can receive up to 100% of unpaid rent accumulated from April 2020 onward.
+AB 832 also approved funding for 100% of prospective monthly rent while eviction protections are in place and while funding is still available.
+San Francisco’s rental assistance program can cover rent for up to 6 months for the months of April 2021 onward, but is being prioritized for certain populations.

 Open Door Legal is also offering drop-in hours to assist with completing the state and local applications during the following times:

 You need to bring in the following items to complete your application:

 - Identification documents for all household members over 18

 - Income information for all members over 18